Last updated April 9th, 2022.

 Since then, the Chinese government learned capitalism’s benefits and began allowing privately held companies.
 Beijing permitted foreign owned firms soon after that.
 Further down the line, state-owned companies started becoming privatized.

 China’s government also pays attention to those around them.
-They’ve noticed the failures of India and Russia and are actively avoiding the mistakes these nations made in their hasty switch to a different economic system.
+They’ve certainly noticed the failures of India and Russia and are actively avoiding the mistakes made in their hasty switch to a different economic system.

 Capitalist China?
 It’s Already Happening

 I was fortunate enough to spend a semester at Peking University back in 2014.
-It’s perhaps the closest thing China has to Harvard.
-I was there to learn, and not just from a textbook.
+The school is perhaps the closest thing to Harvard that you’ll find in China.

-One of the trip’s main highlights was an hour-long lecture by a Communist Party senior official.
-It was incredible learning about China’s very sound future plans and growth prospects.
+One of the trip’s main highlights was an hour-long lecture by a party senior official.
+It was interesting to learn about China’s future plans and growth prospects.

 He went over several of China’s problems, along with their solutions.
 The answer to important issues often involved continued privatization of businesses and property.